Qumulo/docs/administrator-guide/upgrading-qumulo-core/feature-log.md

 <style>div#toc{height:200px;overflow:auto;}</style>

-## Qumulo Core 7.0.0 (Quarterly)
+## Qumulo Core 7.0.0.1 (Quarterly)
 {{page.varDownloadsRelnotes}}
+{% include important.html content="To install Qumulo Core on HPE Alletra 4110 platforms, you must use the 7.0.0.1 release." %}
 * Added support for NFSv4.1 cross-connection write combining
 * Made significant improvements in SMB random small-write performance
 * Added partial support for new S3 API actions
 * Configured Qumulo Core to take daily snapshots at regular intervals throughout the day
 * Made changes to the REST API and the `qq` CLI to accommodate improvements in snapshot and at-rest encryption functionality
+* Revised permissions for SMB `copychunk` requests
-* Resolved a minor issue with AD authentication, revised permissions for SMB `copychunk` requests, and resolved an issue with `.snapshot` directories in Windows Command Prompt
+* Resolved a minor issue with AD authentication, an issue with `.snapshot` directories in Windows Command Prompt, and an issue with SMB copy operations and long share names and volume labels

 ## Qumulo Core 6.3.2
 {{page.varDownloadsRelnotes}}